The southwest shore of Rangeley Lake

 I wrote his eulogy.

-The world shrank, and my 50-year-old Starcraft looks exactly like his boat.
+The world shrank, and my 50-year-old Starcraft boat looks exactly like the boat he owned.

 I know exactly what he would say to me today.
 “The only thing you need is common sense,” he would say.
-And with that, he would sprinkle some salt in a mug of Budweiser and put his feet up on a tattered ottoman, content that all was well with the world, at least in the world he knew.
+And with that, he would sprinkle some salt in a mug of Budweiser and put his feet up on a tattered ottoman, content that all was well with the world.

 And that lesson is priceless, the one I cannot seem to convey to my sons.